REGIONAL ROUNDUP

 episode 122

 On the “Regional Roundup” for the week of September 22, 2025, from Rocky Mountain Community Radio, we heard a report on the SUNday celebration of solar energy, one of hundreds that took place nationwide.
 We heard about the promise of solar energy from environmentalist Bill McKibben about the promise of solar.
 A story about Latino Conservation Week, and a look at a mobile food pantry serving the Western Slope.
-We rounded out this week’s show with a story about a new cookbook Cookin’ With Jazz from KVNF, which combines recipes, music, and community.
+We rounded out this week’s show with a story about a new cookbook, Cookin’ With Jazz from KVNF, which combines recipes, music, and community.

 episode 121